Skip to content

 / # REQUIRED top-level directory

-└── application description # REQUIRED a YAML document with element 'kind' as 'ApplicationDescription' stored in a file (e.g., 'margo.yaml')
+└── <application description>.yaml # REQUIRED a YAML document with element 'kind' as 'ApplicationDescription' stored in a file (e.g., 'margo.yaml')

-└── resources # OPTIONAL folder with application resources (e.g., icon, license file, release notes) that can be displayed in an application catalog
+└── resources # OPTIONAL folder with application files (e.g., icon, license file, release notes) that may be used for displaying additional information about the application

 An application aggregates one or more OCI Containers.
 While the application package is made available in an application registry, the referenced OCI artifacts are stored in a remote or local registry.